OraMUC/table-api-generator/README.md

   - This was needed for the column compare list, which can be easily grow over 32k with only slightly more then one hundred columns
   - Switched all column lists to dynamic substitutions, because since DB release 12 we have 128 chars for a column, so normal column lists could also easily grow over 32k
   - Nicer output: lowercase paramaters and method names, lists with one entry per line and we tried to align the parameter definitions and mappings...
+- New code instrumentation (debugging):
+  - Capture run time statistics for all steps in the API generation
+  - Write session module and action for DB administration
+  - Debug can be enabled so: `BEGIN om_tapigen.util_set_debug_on; END;`
+  - Debug log can be inspected like so: `SELECT * FROM TABLE(om_tapigen.util_view_debug);`
+  - Maximum 1000 API creations will be captured for memory reasons (debug log is saved in memory)
+  - Debug log collection can be resetted by calling again `BEGIN om_tapigen.util_set_debug_on; END;`
 - Many rework in the background - mainly for the multi column primary keys; Thank you Peter ;-)

 ```xml